-In order to learn how to become a phlebotomist, you’ll need to complete a process that involves formal classroom training, clinical laboratory training and, last but not least, passing a phlebotomy certification exam.
+In order to earn a degree in phlebotomy, you’ll need to complete a process that involves formal classroom training, clinical laboratory training and, last but not least, passing a phlebotomy certification exam.
 Below are some answers to key questions that may be raised in the process of becoming a phlebotomist.
 The first step in this journey is to find a phlebotomy training program that is accredited by one of the profession’s major regulatory bodies (e.g. the ASCP).
 Phlebotomy can lead to a great medical career without the time and expense required in many other medical fields.

 What Are Prerequisites For Becoming A Phlebotomist?